I’ve heard it said a few times that the UK is like the U.S., but on “opposite day.” No statement could be truer when it comes to driving.

 - Potentially cheaper parking, insurance, and rental fees

 So why do they drive on the left?
 Catholicism!
-In medieval Europe, where literal interpretations of the Bible were the only sources of wisdom, and knowledge, it was deemed that left-handedness, (or at least left hand dominance) was a sign of satanic evil.
+In medieval Europe, where literal interpretations of the Bible were the only sources of wisdom and knowledge, it was deemed that left-handedness (or at least left-hand dominance) was a sign of satanic evil.

 How do you ensure that your right hand can whack your opponent?
-By riding on the left, because that was obviously FAR easier than allowing left-handed people to be left-handed!
+By riding on the left, because that was FAR easier than allowing left-handed people to be left-handed!

 See related: Best insurance deals for travelers to the UK

-Overtaking is done on the right and make sure you are in a spot where you can safely, and legally overtake someone before you go for it.
+Overtaking is done on the right, and ensure you are in a spot where you can safely and legally overtake someone before you go for it.
 Never try to overtake on the left.
 Known as an undertaking, this can be met with a hefty fine.

 As well as remembering to drive on the left, you also have to remember that the roads themselves are different – the biggest difference you will notice immediately is that ALL roads are much thinner in the UK.

-If you can safely drive in America, you should be fine with most roads in the UK, but do watch out for when driving in rural areas.
+If you can safely drive in America, you should be fine with most roads in the UK, but watch out for when driving in rural areas.

-This means that the speed limit is anywhere up to 60mph, and locals will frequently bomb through these thin, winding roads at 60mph.
+This means the speed limit is up to 60mph, and locals will frequently bomb through these thin, winding roads at 60mph.
 You don’t have to go that fast, and I wouldn’t recommend it.

-See related: 14 Best United Kingdom Beaches to Visit (Ranked!)
+See related: Best United Kingdom Beaches to Visit (Ranked!)

-7. UK Road Signs, Road Markings, Crossings and Traffic Lights.
+7. UK Road Signs, Road Markings, Crossings, and Traffic Lights

-Many UK traffic signs are similar enough to US ones for you to make an educated guess as to what they mean, but you should definitely take the time to study them before you start driving, and obey all posted speed limits and road signs.
+Many UK traffic signs are similar enough to U.S. ones for you to make an educated guess as to what they mean, but you should definitely take the time to study them before you start driving and obey all posted speed limits and road signs.

-All have different layouts and sub-rules, but they all follow the main principle that whenever a pedestrian steps into the road, the pedestrian has right of way.
+All have different layouts and sub-rules, but they all follow the main principle that the pedestrian has the right of way whenever a pedestrian steps into the road.
 In any case, study the highway code to get familiar with these crossings.

 You’ll always enter a roundabout from the left of the roundabout, and you’ll always turn left to exit a roundabout.
 There are at least 4 “exits” on every roundabout: